Moral Pluralism is also known as ethical pluralism or

 radical preferences with no rational calculus to determine which alternative is to be

-Pluralism describes a society where individual and group
+selected.
+Pluralism describes a society where individual and group differences are present

 Moral Pluralism and the Origin of Political